Skip to content

 Requirements#

-• A Grail enabled Dynatrace SaaS Tenant where Davis CoPilot is enabled.
+• A Grail enabled Dynatrace SaaS Tenant where Davis CoPilot is enabled (sign up here).

 • A GitHub account to interact with the demo repository.